 5. Consider 24/7 availability

 There are a lot of drainage companies out there and standing out from a crowded market can be difficult.
 However, by offering 24/7 availability, it shows that you are willing to go the extra step where some companies may not.
 Customers will be able to contact you at all times whenever they may have a problem with their drains.
-If you do opt for 24/7 availability then be prepared for longer working hours.
-Blocked drains or leaking drains can often cause serious damage to a property which means that the property owner will want to the problem to be resolved as soon as possible.
+If you do opt for 24/7 availability then be prepared for long working hours.
+Blocked drains or leaking drains can often cause serious damage to a property which means that the property owner will want the problem to be resolved as soon as possible.

 6. Gain accreditations